yoni825/CP317-Project/README.md

 ---

 ##  Objectives
-1. Create a clear and user-friendly rental interface
+1. clear and user-friendly rental interface
 2. Implement a working reservation and history system
 3. Provide tools for monitoring and analytics
 ---